School and Library visits

 TO ARRANGE A VISIT

-I usually charge £575 a day (for up to three hour long sessions), £475 for a half day (two sessions), and £375 for a single talk – plus travel/accommodation (if required) but this is negotiable – for small groups, tiny schools and very good causes I’m happy to do a special rate.
+For UK visits Tanya’s fee is £595 a day (for up to three hour long sessions), £495 for a half day (two sessions), and £395 for a single talk – plus travel/accommodation if required.
+However, this is negotiable – for small groups, tiny schools and very good causes she is happy to arrange a special rate.